without Internet Explorer,

 Imperia are a band that I found to be quite interesting.
 I actually liked their last album so much that I felt the need to review this too.
 Reviewer ratings are lower, but they're by different people so it's hard to judge the true value of this album when placed side-by-side with Queen of Light.
-Besides, it's not like I give a monkey's what other people think anyway.
-People have a margin of error of about...
-50% either way when it comes to reviewing albums anyway.
+My opinion at any rate is that this album is woefully underrated, and it therefore falls to me to present it in a good light.

 The first track really makes an impression on me.
 It gives more than the last album does, throws more at achieving an epic performance.
 The guitars are heavier and more prominent, the vocals even better than last time around.
 It doesn't sound like a big change, but coupled with the catchy nature of the song they really impress me.
 I was worried that maybe Touch of Your Hand might just be a one-off, but those elements continue for the whole album.

 There are softer moments as well (much of the title track is slow and light, for example, as is Hold On), but whenever the guitars are there they generate a much heavier feeling than they did on the last album.
 The drums are also more noticeable, and even if the keyboards are left more to sit back and watch I find myself enthralled.
 This is really what I wanted to hear, and it delivers everything I could have asked for.
 The melodies aren't sacrificed at all, they're just created in a different way, a way that I personally find to be more entertaining.